melsayed-7/Grover-s-Algorithm-QOSF/README.md

 This project is the result of the 3-months [QOSF](https://qosf.org/) mentorship progam.

 The project is the exploration of the designs of Grover's algorithm (ancilla and non-ancilla qubits).
-Also, we are working now on doing complexity analysis of each design on different qubit-number designs to see how the complexity changes by increasing the number of qubits of the length code of the element to be searched for.
+Also, we have done complexity analysis of each design on different qubit-number designs to see how the complexity changes by increasing the number of qubits of the length code of the element to be searched for.

 ## Getting Started